dodexahedron/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 Indirect returns pose a significant problem because all `ref` are both an input and output to the method.
 These outputs already have a known *context*.
 The compiler can't infer new ones, it has to consider them at their current level.
 That means the compiler has to look at every single `ref` which is assignable in the called method, evaluate it's *context*, and then verify no returnable input to the method has a smaller *context* than that `ref`.
 If any such case exists then the method call must be illegal because it could violate `ref` safety.

-Method arguments must match is the process by which the compiler asserts this safety check.
+"Method arguments must match" is the process by which the compiler asserts this safety check.

 A different way to evaluate this which is often easier for developers to consider is to do the following exercise: